skiddus/geneve-crypto/README.md

 Connect to the VM's console as shown above to complete the installation.

+NOTE: Depending upon the version of virt-install, it may not support *rx_queue_size* option for **--network**.
+If this gives an error, remove it and add it later directly to the XML as described in the tuning section below.

+You may also want to compare the XML file of your created VM against the vlinux1.xml file in this repository.

 # VM-VM Tuning

 The following describes some techniques for how I tuned the VMs